Dual Associated Encoder for Face Restoration: Experiments

-\paragraph{Feature Fusion Type.} Finally, we assess the effectiveness of our feature fusion module, comparing two different approaches: a baseline method employing linear projection with three fully connected layers and our proposed multi-head cross-attention module (MHCA).
+\paragraph{Feature Fusion Module.} Finally, we assess the effectiveness of our feature fusion module, comparing two different approaches: a baseline method employing linear projection with three fully connected layers and our proposed multi-head cross-attention module (MHCA).
 The experimental results are presented in Table~\ref{tab:ablation}, specifically under Exp. (d) and Exp. (e).
-Our objective is to determine which approach yields better performance regarding both LMD and NIQE scores.
+We aim to determine which approach yields better performance regarding both LMD and NIQE scores.
 The results demonstrate a notable improvement when utilizing the MHCA compared to the straightforward linear projection method for feature fusion.
-This indicates that our MHCA is capable of effectively fusing domain-specific information from both the HQ and LQ domains while also preserving crucial identity information.
+This indicates that our MHCA can effectively fuse domain-specific information from both the HQ and LQ domains while preserving crucial identity information.
 To provide a visual representation of the results, we showcase the outcomes of Exp. (d) and Exp. (e) in Fig.~\ref{fig:ablation_study}.
 These visual representations further support our findings and demonstrate the superior performance of our proposed MHCA in enhancing the image restoration process.